AimanZaharin/cpp-NumberOfMultiples/README.md

 # cpp-NumberOfMultiples

-- This cpp file contains the code to search the
+- This cpp file contains the code to search the number of multiples between 2 numbers.